Individual and Group Instruction

 Reading Support – Reading services offered include reading assessment and evaluation, informal reading inventories, and strategies to improve vocabulary, comprehension and textbook reading for college material.

-The Academic Support Center offers the following courses for zero credit throughout the academic year: Applied Study Strategies; Critical Math Skills; Insights on Success; and Study Strategies Lab.
+The Academic Support Center offers zero-credit courses throughout the academic year:

 YearOne Course – This course serves as an interdisciplinary catalyst for first-year students to access campus resources, services and opportunities that promote self-knowledge, leadership development, social responsibility and life skills awareness and application.
 YearOne is also designed to challenge and encourage first-year students to get to know one another, build friendships and become an integral part of the campus community.